 As a family doc some parents have told me that they do not want their child to get the HPV (human papillomavirus) vaccine.
 Some parents fear that their child may have a dangerous reaction to the vaccine, or that the vaccine is not necessary as their child is not sexually active.
 Worldwide, over half a million women are diagnosed with threatening cervical cancer and about 260,000 women die from cervical cancer every year.
 It is the 4th most common cancer in women.

 As a mother, I can understand the reluctance that a parent may have after hearing “horror stories” about a childhood vaccination or children getting injured after HPV vaccination.
-However, as a health professional, I know that the HPV vaccine (and all vaccines) is safe and in-fact the benefits far outweigh the risks of not vaccinating.
-Once Madi turns 9 years old, she will be getting the HPV vaccine to help protect her from cancers in adulthood.
+However, as a health professional, I know that benefits of vaccination outweigh the risks of not vaccinating.
+My daughter Madi will be getting the HPV vaccine to help protect her from cancers in adulthood.

 What Exactly is Human Papillomavirus or HPV?